tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 - **Integration**: Alfred can be easily integrated into your existing applications using its powerful API and SDKs.

-- **Scalability**: Alfred is designed to scale with your needs, whether you're processing thousands of documents a day or millions.
+- **Scalability**: Alfred is designed to expand its capacity seamlessly according to client needs, efficiently processing anywhere from thousands to millions of documents each day.

 ## Features